Acquisition Troubles: Learning from a Legacy System

 24 September, 2021

-Co Founder and CEO at A Startup
+null at A Startup

 Last year we identified a capability gap in our skillset.
 To fix it, we started looking for a small startup whose demonstrated excellence in the field could help us cover the gap.
 I worked with a corporate development team on developing the M&A strategy and was an internal sponsor of the idea.
 It is always a risky situation, and it implies asking the company to do something big based on your assessment.
 But I stepped in and was excited to make it happen.